quanser/ACC-Competition-2025/Competition Tidbits/Software Compatibility.md

 ## Software Compatibility 💻

+<strong>Important: It is expected that teams will use Linux and ROS 2.
+Any other languages used are allowed but will not be supported. </strong>

 🐧 <strong>Linux:</strong>

-If using Linux, it is strongly recommended to use Ubuntu 20.04 since this is the Ubuntu version that is on the QCar 2.
+If using Linux, teams are required to use <strong>Ubuntu 20.04</strong> since this is the Ubuntu version that is on the QCar 2.

 🐍 <strong>Python:</strong>

-During stage 1 it is strongly recommended to use Python 3.11.4 since this is the Python version that is installed with the QCar 2 resources provided.
-This version has been tested the most thoroughly with the resources.
+During the virtual stage 1 students must use <strong>Python 3.11.4</strong> since this is the Python version that is installed with the QCar 2 resources provided.

-Please note that during stage 2 and 3, the Physical QCar 2 requires the use of Python 3.8.4!
-Ensure that your code in the Stage 1 submission is compatible with Python 3.8.4.
-Avoid packages that will not be compatible!
+IMPORTANT NOTE:  During stages 2 and 3, the Physical QCar 2 has Python 3.8.10 installed on it.
+This version of Python CANNOT change. <strong>Ensure that your code in the Stage 1 submission is compatible with Python 3.8.10</strong>.
+Avoid packages that will not be compatible since they will not work using a physical QCar 2 in stages 2 and 3!

 🐢 <strong>ROS:</strong>